mroughan/SurrealNumbers.jl/README.md

 ### Dyadic numbers

-The dyadic rational numbers are those that have a denumerator that is an exact power of 2, that is, numbers of the form (note seems that GitHub doesn't let me use Mathjax to interpret maths).
+The dyadic rational numbers are those that have a denominator that is an exact power of 2, that is, numbers of the form (note seems that GitHub doesn't let me use Mathjax to interpret maths).